lbunch1/cmst335/concentration/tut.md

 console.table(board)
 ```

 Somethings wrong though.
 Only half of the cards have transferred to the board.
-We are recalculating the length of the cards array for each iteration, so the loop is terminates half way through our intended operation.
+We are recalculating the length of the cards array for each iteration, so the loop terminates half way through our intended operation.
 Easy fix, just throw the length in a variable right before the for-loop

 ```javascript
 let cardsLength = cards.length